International Wrestling Association (Puerto Rico): Corporate revival (2018–2019)

 On October 24, 2018, Savio Vega announced the return of the original incarnation of the International Wrestling Association in Puerto Rico, with its return show scheduled for 2019.
 This followed the reactivation of its official accounts earlier that week.
 On the other hand, IWA-FL held its first set of tapings on October 27, 2018.
 In November, the spinoff announced that it would host Histeria Boricua in 2019, in a revelation that also featured the debut of longtime rival headliner Carly Colón under the brand.

 On November 29, 2018, Vega announced that the first series to be held by IWA-PR, Impacto Total: El Tour, which was scheduled for January.
 The IWA also reached agreements with several other local promotions (including WWC and Champion Wrestling Association, which had replaced EWO as the largest independent in the scene in the years since) for the use of classic roster talents that had moved on during the hiatus.
 To close the book on WWL, Puro Macho was brought in and featured in a confrontation against Vega, Sewell, Apolo and Dennis Rivera over the angle that had been dropped months before.
 As part of its relaunch, IWA-PR became involved with charity events.
 Savinovich was brought back, promoting the event in the media.
+In June 2019, IWA announced the return of flagship show Impacto Total, which would stream on the internet.
+However, the promotion cancelled Summer Attitude and rescheduled for Golpe de Estado.